hackerspacesg/hackerspace.sg/content/membership/index.md

 We reserve the right to reject membership applications for any reason.

+## Guest Policy

+Hackerspace.SG welcomes infrequent visitors and foreign travellers.
+Guests must be accompanied by a member.

+If you would like to visit Hackerspace.SG but do not know a member, please let us know via [Facebook](https://www.facebook.com/hackerspacesg) or [IRC](irc://irc.freenode.net/hackerspacesg).

 ## Organizational Form

 Hackerspace.SG intends to operate like a non-profit, but has incorporated as a Pte Ltd for convenience.
 There are presently four directors.